anyaMor/erasmus-sds/README.md

 # erasmus-sds
+This project consisted in building a Web Application that would allow Erasmus students to fill the Learning Agreement easily.
+They'll be able to insert information on their own or choose from pre-programed one (which is the case of the faculties and courses from Politechnika Poznanska).
-Erasmus SDS project - MVC (Model-View-Controler) with C# (.net core), HTML, CSS, and SQLite.
+We used an MVC pattern with C# (.net core 2.2), HTML, CSS, and SQLite as our database (where we store all the information regarding the courses, faculties and learning agreements).
+All this information can be found within the project.

 ## Roles and responsabilities
 - William (Product Owner) is responsible for: